nokotamustang/Vulkan3DEngines/readme.md

     Make sure to change the source of the `/Bin/glslc.exe` to the path of your Vulkan SDK installation.

     If you run this batch file, it will compile all `.vert`, `.geom`, and `.frag` files to `.spv` files.
-You can try this with to compile the `simple.frag.spv` file.
+Try this by running the script in a console and verify that the `simple.frag.spv` file is created.

     The flag `#extension GL_KHR_vulkan_glsl : enable` will configure the GLSL language support we installed in step 1 to lint correctly with Vulkan features, but will produce warnings in the glslc compiler which can be ignored.
-Pick your poison.
+Pick your poison here.

 4. I added this to **\_Build Events > Post-Build Event > Command Line** in the project properties: